-In times like we’re in today, when corrupt men are increasingly becoming the source of many of the political, social, racial, and sexual injustices our society faces, the world can’t help but wonder: What does it mean to be a man?
+In times like we’re in today, when corrupt men are increasing becoming the source of many of the political, social, racial, and sexual injustices our society faces, the world can’t help but wonder: What does it mean to be a man?
 A real man?

 Let’s be honest, men don’t always get the best reputation.
 Throughout history, men have been both significant contributors and significant detractors of goodness in the world.
 Unfortunately, it tends to be the detrimental impact that the world remembers when we think about the legacy of men as a whole.